dynamsoft-docs/code-parser-docs-mobile/programming/android/api-reference/parsed-result-item.md

 # ParsedResultItem Class

-`ParsedResultItem` it the basic unit of a parsed result.
+`ParsedResultItem` is the basic unit of a parsed result.
 It stores the field name, value and additional information.

 ## Definition